rendyisd/c-min-json/README.md

 # Minimalistic JSON Parser for C

-## Non-existent feature
+## Things to improve
-- String literal escape sequence, especially unicode escape
+- Implement string literal escape sequence
+- Better (or atleast cleaner) error handling
+- Give user flexibility to use their own allocator, including the one that requires context